omkathira/deepen/README.md

 ## Example

-Below is a pretty simple example of using Deepen to train a small neural network on simulated data that follows a sine wave.
+Below is a pretty simple example of using Deepen to train a small neural network on simulated data that follows a sine curve.
 I have an MNIST example that uses a CNN in the works.

 ```python
 import numpy as np